 There are three basic reasons that companies hire consultants of any sort; a lack of time, expertise, or perspective.
 While convenience is sometimes cited, this really translates into a combination of time and expertise.
 In some cases consultants are also hired for political reasons, such as hiring an executive's relative or a prestigious outside firm to review your books, but even this rarely flies without at least some degree of justification based on one of the three basic reasons.

 When you are short on available time and have many specific tasks to do, second tier security consultants will often be adequate, under proper guidance.
-Most security consulting firms have these sorts of people available to do work for costs ranging from $75 to $150 per hour.
-An appropriate supervisory level person to manage them will typically run anywhere from $150 per hour to $250 per hour.
+Most security consulting firms have these sorts of people available to do work.
+An appropriate supervisor is usually required to manage them as well.
 These are generally different people than the people brought in when expertise is the critical factor in the decision.

 For objective outside opinions, it is almost always important to have true experts.
 In these cases, some companies make the mistake of hiring the expert for internal political purposes of validating one or another point of view.
 Any expert worth having will not bend to political pressures and will give a straight answer.
 These are the same experts that are typically used for option 2.